DarkRiftNetworking/DarkRift/.github/README.md

 # Hello!
 Welcome to the DarkRift 2 open source project!

 DarkRift 1 and 2 were originally written by Jamie Read.
 DarkRift 2 has since been open sourced under the care of Unordinal AB and the DarkRift community.
-Unfortunatly, Unordinal is no longer able to maintain the project, so it is being cared for by the DarkRift 2 community.
-Support for DarkRift is 100% community driven, and we encourage new users to join our [community discord](https://discord.gg/ufr5m7bX)
+Unfortunately, Unordinal is no longer able to maintain the project, so it is being cared for by the DarkRift 2 community.
+Support for DarkRift is 100% community driven, and we encourage new users to join our [community discord](https://discord.gg/ufr5m7bX).

 # Features